PeterFausH/Fronius_Symo_Sony/README.md

 ```
 ### forced charging from grid in cheap hours

+expecting thunderstorms and other reason for outage prepare filling up your battery.
-using dynamic prices for your energy, like aWATTar or tibber, you may call Fronius_minSoC.py for a few hours with parameter 90
+Or, using dynamic prices for your energy, like aWATTar or tibber, you may call Fronius_minSoC.py for a few hours with parameter 90
 this will charge your battery from grid upto 90% SoC.
 At ending of cheap hours call it with parameter 10 to allow discharging of battery

 ```sh